-- Parents receive feedback about their child's behaviour and academic performance in school on a regular basis through various means of communication (e.g., phone calls, e-mails, scheduled meetings, student management system, etc.). - Parents receive a weekly letter from teachers with general information about the class (special events, tests, things to remember), topics that are being taught during the week and some pedagogical guidance on how to support the child at home. - The school year is divided into three terms in basic education.
+- Parents receive feedback about their child's behaviour and academic performance in school on a regular basis through various means of communication (e.g., phone calls, e-mails, scheduled meetings, student management system, etc.). - Parents receive a weekly letter from teachers with general information about the class (special events, tests, things to remember), topics that are being taught during the week, and some pedagogical guidance on how to support the child at home. - The school year is divided into three terms in basic education.
 The high school academic year is divided into five periods.
 Students receive a report card at the end of each term/period.
 In basic education, the first and second term report cards include the respective term evaluation.
 The last report card covers the student's progress over the whole academic year.
-In high school, the report card shows all the module grades for each subject the student has been studying. - The guardians also have the opportunity to meet teachers at the Parent-Student-Teacher Conferences (one per term in Terms 1 and 2) and a Student-Led Conference (in Term 3). - There is Principal's Coffee Morning every first Thursday of the month at 7:30 am in the Library. - The school has a Parent Association (PA) which is a parent-led group that supports the school in its primary task according to the school values.
-The PA meets on a monthly basis and each class has a guardian who acts as a Class Representative, providing a link between PA and Class/Homeroom Teacher.
+In high school, the report card shows all the module grades for each subject the student has been studying. - The guardians also have the opportunity to meet teachers at the parent-student-teacher conferences (one per term in Terms 1 and 2) and a student-led conference (in Term 3). - There is a Principal's Coffee Morning every first Thursday of the month at 7:30 am in the library. - The school has a Parent Association (PA) which is a parent-led group that supports the school in its primary task according to the school values.
+The PA meets on a monthly basis, and each class has a guardian who acts as a class representative, providing a link between the PA and the class/homeroom teacher.